manister/take-home-challenge/README.md

 ### SSR

 SSR would be good.
 Could use something like NextJS to have static generation for main pages, then SSR or ISR for search results.

+### Meta

+Page titles, meta descriptions, other meta data and structured data on the page have not been included as out of scope of this task.